ItsHarfer/Book-Alchemy/README.md

 ```

 **Note:** For the AI-powered recommendation feature, you need your own OpenAI account and API key.
 You can register at [https://platform.openai.com/](https://platform.openai.com/)
 and retrieve your API key to use in the `.env` file.
+The Secret Key (Optional) in this case is for SQL password protected cases when you want to use the system in production.

 ### 3. Install Requirements